 I only have 30 minutes a week to teach your child piano.
 Piano teachers around the world complain it is impossible to cover all the things that provide a rounded music education in this limited time.
 Inevitably some things have to give and these are often music theory and improvisation, not to mention general listening!

-Moodle allows your child to benefit from these very important areas of music and means that they understand better, make faster progress, play more musically and, of course, enjoy more.
+The online classroom allows your child to benefit from these very important areas of music and means that they understand better, make faster progress, play more musically and, of course, enjoy more.
 It has been such a good find for me and I am excited about what it has to offer for your child.
 I look forward to developing it further and helping your child's music education be as rich as possible.

 Director of Surrey Music School.